-CRITICAL INCIDENT PEER SUPPORT (CIPS)
+33 CRITICAL INCIDENT PEER SUPPORT (CIPS)

-Critical Incident Peer Support is about peers, or "people of mutual respect" helping each other.
-In wildland fire, it is the shared culture and experiences which form the foundation of peer support.
-A Critical Incident Peer Support Group consists of a group leader, peer supporters trained in critical incident stress response processes, and a licensed mental health professional (MHP).
-This model is commonly referred to as the International Critical Incident Stress (ICISF) model and is the official Standard of Care for crisis intervention in the Great Basin.
+35 Critical Incident Peer Support is about peers, or "people of mutual respect" helping each other.
+In 36 wildland fire, it is the shared culture and experiences which form the foundation of peer support.
+A 37 Critical Incident Peer Support Group (CIPS) consists of a coordinator, group leader, peer supporters 38 trained in critical incident stress response processes, and a licensed mental health professional (MHP).
+39 This model is commonly referred to as the International Critical Incident Stress Foundation (ICISF) 40 model and is the official Standard of Care for crisis intervention in the Great Basin.

-Peer relationships are built around a mutual understanding, respect and trust.
-Shared experiences are the foundation for peer support, as they foster the initial trust and credibility necessary for developing relationships, in which individuals are willing to open up and discuss their problems despite concerns about stigma.
-Peer-to-peer programs facilitate opportunities for individuals to talk with trained peer supporters who serve as a "bridge" to connect with MHPs.
-Peer Support Groups can offer educational and social support and provide avenues for additional help if needed.
+42 Peer-to-peer programs facilitate opportunities for individuals to talk with trained peer supporters who 43 serve as a "bridge" to connect with MHPs.
+Peer Support Groups can offer educational and social 44 support and provide avenues for additional help if needed.